Skip to main content

 The Brain’s Relationship with Estrogen

-To grasp the implications of on cognition, one must first appreciate the deep, structural relationship between estrogen and the brain.
+To grasp the implications of hormone therapy on cognition, one must first appreciate the deep, structural relationship between estrogen and the brain.
 Key areas for memory and higher-order thinking, such as the hippocampus and the prefrontal cortex, are dense with estrogen receptors.
 When estradiol binds to these receptors, it initiates a cascade of events that support robust cognitive function.

 • Synaptic Health ∞ Estradiol promotes the growth and maintenance of dendritic spines, the tiny protrusions on neurons that receive information from other cells.
 A higher density of these spines is linked to greater synaptic plasticity, which is the cellular basis for learning and memory.